 - You interact with a browser which runs HTML code to render (paint) the web page in your browser window.

 - HTML can do a lot of things, however more dynamic capability can be achieved by using the HTML to run Java scripts on your browser.
-This is called client side scripting and is 100% compatible with S3 so it is a common add-on for Lambda environments.
-However it is not essential.
+This is called client-side scripting and is 100% compatible with S3, so it’s a common add-on for Lambda environments.
+However, it’s not essential.

-- When you are working with Lambda the objects are provided either by a cloud object store (S3), or the API which sends an object or chunk of formatted HTML code back to your browser to make use of.
+- When you're working with Lambda the objects are provided either by a cloud object store (S3), or the API which sends an object or chunk of formatted HTML code back to your browser to make use of.

-- While the API Gateway could send results back by it'self, normally it will just proxy for a back-end services.
-In this case we are focusing on Lambda.
+- While the API Gateway could send results back by itself, normally it will just proxy for a back-end service.
+In this case, we're focusing on Lambda.

 When Lambda or some other process is completed, the results are passed back up through each layer and service until your browser paints the results.

-As you debug problems keep this hierarchy in mind and mentally place each log and error report you see where in the stack the issues are occurring.
+As you debug problems, keep this hierarchy in mind and mentally place each log and error report you see where the issues are occurring in the stack.

 Finding the problem